kecbigmt/dx-publishing-website/src/pages/en/products/scratch-activity-card-book.md

     purchaseUrl: https://www.amazon.co.jp/dp/4910209018
     description___md: |
       **Including Coding Cards**
-      * Animate a Name: パソコンのディスプレイの中で文字を動かしたり、変化させたり、音がつけられることを体験できます
+      * Animate a Name: You can experience moving, changing objects, and making sounds on the computer display.
+      * Make Music: You can experience creating sounds and rhythms by making sound-producing objects such as drums and percussion instruments on your computer.
-      * Make Music: パソコンでドラムや太鼓などの音の鳴る物を作って音やリズムを奏でられることを体験できます -
+  -
     title: Animate a Character / Let's Dance
     meta: Author: Natalie Rusk, Scratch Team / Translator: Tetsushiro Oyama / Publisher: DX Publishing / Publiciation date: May 15, 2020 / Size: A5(Full Color) / Print Length: 46 pages / ISBN：9784910209029 / Proce: 770JPY without TAX